EOP general FAQ

 Q. How do I know my data and private information are safe?

 A. To learn more about the steps we’ve taken to ensure the safety of your data and private information, including information about Service Level Agreements (SLAs), go to the Office 365 Trust Center.

 Q. Are there any limits I should be aware of, such as message size limitations?

 A. Yes.
-For more information about limits in EOP, see the “Limits” section in the Exchange Online Protection Service Description.
+For more information about limits in EOP, see Exchange Online Protection Limits.